snitch-org/snitch/README.md

 If you need to use a reporter member function, please make sure that the reporter object remains alive for the duration of the tests (e.g., declare it static, global, or as a local variable declared in `main()`), or make sure to de-register it when your reporter is destroyed.

+Likewise, when receiving a test event, the event object will only contain non-owning references (e.g., in the form of string views) to the actual event data.
+These references are only valid until the report function returns, after which point the event data will be destroyed or overwritten.
+If you need persistent copies of this data, you must explicitly copy the data, and not the references.
+For example, for strings, this could involve creating a `std::string` (or `snatch::small_string`) from the `std::string_view` stored in the event object.

 An example reporter for _Teamcity_ is included for demonstration, see `include/snatch/snatch_teamcity.hpp`.